eal40/HWDBillingSystem/README.md

 3. Open the solution file (Billing Systems.sln) in Visual Studio
 4. Build the solution
 5. Run the application
+6. To try the app locally:
+  Username: admin
+  Password: admin

 ## Usage